This is Part Three of Six in our series on Emotional Intelligence

 - Their mind goes blank and they are unable to access information they thought they knew cold.

-There are several effective strategies to escape the emotional hijack.
+There are several effective strategies self-aware leaders use to escape the emotional hijack.
 They focus either on calming down from the intense emotion or reengaging the executive functioning so they can think again.
 For example, four by four diaphragmatic breathing sends a message to the emotional center of the brain that the stress response is unnecessary and calms people down.
 Simply inhale for four counts and exhale for four counts and you will calm down.
 A second strategy requires labeling the emotion you are experiencing.
 Research shows that labeling the emotion reduces the intensity.
 Forcing yourself to think is a third strategy that has been shown to be effective in escaping the hijack.
 This can be something as simple as focusing on an easy math problem.
 Doing this shifts the brain’s focus from the emotional to the executive center of the brain allowing you to reengage and concentrate once again.

 Managing emotions is a critical skill that emotionally intelligent people exhibit.
 Those who have developed it earn the respect of others by remaining even keeled in difficult situations, responding effectively in a crisis, and treating others with respect in all circumstances.